 CyLab provides technology resources and expertise in four areas:

-Joint Project with Government Agencies
+Joint Projects with Government Agencies:

 Fluid Software Assurance Tool is an experimentally-applied software assurance tool for large-scale (200KLOC+) deployed production Java software.
 Working with the Jet Propulsion Laboratory, the project identified several dozen race conditions errors, and repaired them without introducing any new faults or errors.